PaddlePaddle/PaddleNLP/applications/zero_shot_text_classification/label_studio_text_en.md

 After project creation, you can add/delete labels in Setting/Labeling Interface just as in [Project Creation](#label)

+LabelStudio supports single-label data annotation by default.
+Modify the value of `choice` as `multiple` in the `code` tab when multiple-label annotation is required.

 <a name="24"></a>

 #### 2.4 Task annotation